mdziedzic/build-boilerplate-static-es6-sass/README.md

 ## Supported Browsers

-Use the `browserslist` file to list what browsers the site supports.
+Use the `browserslist` file to list supported browsers.
 This affects what vendor prefixes get applied to the CSS, among other things.
 (See [https://github.com/ai/browserslist](https://github.com/ai/browserslist) for more information on how to use this file).

 # Contributing